-New computational model reveals novel possibilities for H. pylori treatmentDecember 6th, 2013 in Diseases, Conditions, Syndromes /
+New computational model reveals novel possibilities for H. pylori treatmentDecember 6, 2013 by John David Pastor in Medicine & Health / Diseases, Conditions, Syndromes

 A new computational model developed by researchers at the Center for Modeling Immunity to Enteric Pathogens at Virginia Tech's Virginia Bioinformatics Institute offers new ways to study host immune responses to the gastric ulcer-causing bacterium Helicobacter pylori.